 Mental health and wellbeing are essential to everyday health.
-Pre-pandemic data suggested that each year, one in five Canadians experienced a mental health concern, highlighting a crisis in Canada.
-Since the pandemic began, 50 per cent of Canadians have reported worsening mental health, with increases in stress levels, depression, anxiety and, higher rates of substance use and associated deaths related to opioid toxicity.
+Data suggests one in five Canadians experienced a mental health concern each year, highlighting a crisis in Canada.
+Since the pandemic began, 50 per cent of Canadians have reported worsening mental health, with increases in stress levels, depression, anxiety and higher rates of substance use and associated deaths related to opioid toxicity.
+In 2023 alone, more than 3,800 people across Ontario died from the unregulated drug supply.
+Across Ontario, an average of 10 people per day are dying from tainted drugs.

 "As nurses, the single most important thing we can do to support mental health in the community is to nurture the seeds of resilience, connection and hope – both in our clients and in ourselves."